 Sugar – My preferred sugar is Turbinado sugar.
 You can use any granulated sugar in this recipe, too.

 Arrowroot powder – This is the thickening agent.
-Cornstarch is a suitable replacement.
+Cornstarch is a suitable replacement in a 1:1 ratio.

 Butter – Make sure to use unsalted butter.